 6. Define or refine the sales process

-In addition to the quantitative data above, glean qualitative insights to refine the sales process.
-Compare the steps taken in lead interactions who convert to those who don't to understand which sales actions lead to desired outcomes.
-Use this information to refine your sales process, creating standardized timeframes and follow-up protocols to make it easier for your salespeople to nurture leads and close deals.
+In addition to the quantitative data above, it is important to pull qualitative insights to refine the sales process.
+Compare the steps taken in lead interactions that convert to the ones that don't to understand which sales actions lead to desired outcomes.
+Use this information to refine your sales process and create standardized timeframes and follow-up protocols to make it easier for your salespeople to nurture quality leads and close deals.

 7. Use data to maintain a healthy sales pipeline

 Conduct regular sales pipeline analysis to ensure it flows at every stage.
-Doing this effectively relies upon centralized, highly visible company data insights that facilitate instant calculations for high-level decision-making.
+Doing this effectively relies on centralized, highly visible company data insights that facilitate instant calculations for high-level decision-making.

-The following baseline metrics act as measures of your pipeline's health:
+The following baseline metrics act as measures of your sales pipeline's health:

 - Total number of deals

 - The number of SQLs / total number of closes